King David (film): Plot

 The film follows the life of David, drawing mainly from biblical accounts, particularly the Books of Samuel, 1 Chronicles, and the Psalms of David.

 In 1000 B.C., King Saul of Israel breaks his covenant with God after failing to destroy the Amalekites.
 The prophet Samuel declares Israel will need a new king, and anoints David, the youngest son of Jesse.
 David initially rejects the prophecy, asking that God tell him directly.

 In the midst of a costly war with the Philistines, Saul summons the young David, per Samuel's dying instructions.
 When the Philistine army challenges the Israelites to fight their champion, a giant named Goliath, the unassuming David volunteers and handily kills him with a rock and sling, winning the respect of his countrymen and the fear of their enemies.
 David becomes a champion warrior in Saul's army and eventually marries the King's daughter Michal.
 But when Saul sees the growing adoration of his people toward David, he fears the young man will usurp him.
-He orders David be brought to him, but Saul's son Jonathan help David escape.
+He orders David be brought to him, but Saul's son Jonathan helps David escape.

 David seeks refuge with the High Priest Ahimelech, who teaches him the word of God and shows him the Ark of the Covenant, which David is shocked to learn is hidden in a cave.
 Saul and his army catch up and Ahimelech helps David escape, but is killed by Saul for harboring a fugitive.
 David spends the next several years as a nomad, developing a loyal following, marrying three wives, and rearing two sons.

-Eventually, tired of living on the run, David faces up to Saul, first by sneaking into his camp and stealing his sword, then by confronting him the next day, showing that he spared his life and doesn’t want any more hostility.
+Eventually, tired of living on the run, David faces up to Saul, first by sneaking into his camp and stealing his sword, then by confronting him the next day, showing that he spared his life and doesn't want any more hostility.
 Saul is humbled, and declares his love for David as a surrogate son.
-David’s men, however, warn him that the peace will be short-lived and urge him to seek refuge with Achish, Lord of the Philistines.
-David offers his services as a mercenary in exchange for Achish’s protection, and on the condition that he not be made to fight Saul.
+David's men, however, warn him that the peace will be short-lived and urge him to seek refuge with Achish, Lord of the Philistines.
+David offers his services as a mercenary in exchange for Achish's protection, and on the condition that he not be made to fight Saul.
 Achish agrees on the condition that when David is king of Israel, he will relinquish all captured Philistine land.
 David vows to be a just ruler, and gives Achish his oath.
-Saul and Jonathan are eventually killed in battle, and David is crowned King of Israel.
+Saul and Jonathan are eventually killed in battle at Mount Gilboa, and David is crowned King of Israel.